AllexPh/Elk-Stack-Deployment-Project/README.md

 ### Elk Configuration

 Ansible was used to automate configuration of the ELK machine.
-No configuration was performed manually, which is advantageous because...
+No configuration was performed manually, which is advantageous because it minimizes the number of potential errors and also help save time.
 What is the main advantage of automating configuration with Ansible?
+Using automating configuration with Ansible help IT administrators to avoid the daily harwork, help them save time, and use the free time that they have on important task that will help and add values to the company.
 Ansible offers help for coordinating turn of events and tasks in contemporary test-driven application plan.
 It gives a steady climate to the turn of events and tasks group, consequently prompting smooth organization.
 Ansible robotization helps impressively with the portrayal of Infrastructure as Code (IAC).

 The playbook implements the following tasks:
-* Ansible is an open-source tool.
-* Extremely easy to set up and use.
-No unique coding abilities are important to utilize Ansible's playbooks
-* Ansible allows you to demonstrate even exceptionally complex IT work processes.
-* You can arrange the whole application climate regardless of where it's sent.
-You can likewise redo it dependent on your necessities.
-* You don't have to introduce some other programming or firewall ports on the customer frameworks you need to robotize.
-You additionally don't need to set up a different administration structure.
-* Because you don't have to introduce any additional product, there's more space for application assets on your worker.
+* Install Docker
+* Configure Webserver
+* Install Elk Sever
+* Install Filebeat
+* Install Metricbeat

 The following screenshot displays the result of running `docker ps` after successfully configuring the ELK instance. https://drive.google.com/file/d/1nf3S9Psdg9LOL59B2-S-jsBWYTqFNSv2/view?usp=sharing